Inspired Sedona Landscapes

 When I recently decided to create this contemporary art southwest desert landscape in acrylics, I was Inspired to change the direction of my Sedona landscape paintings to abstracts.
 I never thought I would, being the detailed painter that I am.
 Having started with watercolors, and then oils and now acrylics.
 Being challenged each step of the way.

 When you create Sedona landscape paintings in watercolor, you paint light to dark.
 And you better know the color wheel because watercolors are transparent.
 Believe me, if you paint blue over yellow, you’ll get green.
 So, there’s a lot of planning when using the watercolor medium for wall art.
 For some of my watercolors and Sedona art prints, click here; Sedona Cactus, Drums & Moccasins, and Ferdinand’s Flowers, to name a few.

 Then oil paint is toxic when on canvas or board.
 You clean your brushes with odorless turpentine and wear latex gloves to keep the chemicals off yourself.
-Oils take long to dry, so if you’re in a hurry to go into what you just painted you better know the proper technique to do that.
+Oils take a long to dry, so if you’re in a hurry to go into what you just painted, you better know the proper technique to do that.

-Inspired: Acrylics here I come!
+Modern Acrylics, here I come!